KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

    Insert clip zone from Clip Monitor to Timeline (using the Timeline Zone)

-Press :kbd:`V` or select :menuselection:`Menu --> Timeline --> Insertion --> Insert Clip Zone in Timeline` and the section in the clip is inserted in the timeline starting where the Timeline Zone starts and only for the length of the Timeline Zone.
+Press :kbd:`V` or select :menuselection:`Menu --> Sequence --> Insertion --> Insert Clip Zone in Timeline` and the section in the clip is inserted in the timeline starting where the Timeline Zone starts and only for the length of the Timeline Zone.
 Any clip already in the Timeline in the target track will be cut, the clip zone inserted and the cut clip pushed to the right to make room for the inserted clip.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_timeline_insert_clip_zone_1.webp
    :width: 100%

    Insert clip zone from Clip Monitor to Timeline (insert mode)

-Press :kbd:`B` or select :menuselection:`Menu --> Timeline --> Insertion --> Overwrite Clip Zone in Timeline` and the section in the clip is inserted in the Timeline starting where the Timeline Zone starts and only for the length of Timeline Zone overwriting portions of the clip currently in the target track.
+Press :kbd:`B` or select :menuselection:`Menu --> Sequence --> Insertion --> Overwrite Clip Zone in Timeline` and the section in the clip is inserted in the Timeline starting where the Timeline Zone starts and only for the length of Timeline Zone overwriting portions of the clip currently in the target track.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_timeline_insert_clip_zone_2.webp
    :width: 100%